Library working policy for AY 2021/22

 - Patrons must wash hands after using restrooms and avoid touching their face.

 - Patrons must avoid coughing and sneezing when using books, other documents and computers.

-- Disinfectant is available on the Ground floor for everyone to use.
+- Disinfectant is available on the all floors for everyone to use.

 Hygiene of library facilities